Sanglorian/orcus/Orcus Player Options - current.md

 ### Languages

-By virtue of your race, your character can speak, read, and write certain languages.
+By virtue of your ancestry, your character can speak, read, and write certain languages.

 ## Dwarf
 As a dwarf, you have keen senses, deep intuition, and remarkable resilience.